usethesource/rascal-website/courses/Bibliography/Bibliography.md

 * 🎓 Naveneetha K. Vasudevan, A non-deterministic approach to ambiguity detection in Context Free Grammars.
 (2017)Department of Informatics King’s College London.
    > This thesis from outside of the Rascal community provides very effective ambiguity detection with a practical
    > and easy-to-implement approach.
 This knowledge is now the basis of Dr Ambiguity's ambiguity detection methods.
+* Michael Steindorfer and Jurgen J. Vinju.
+To-many or To-one?
+All-in-one!
+Efficient Purely Functional Multi-Maps with Type-Heterogeneous Hash-Tries.
+(2018) ACM International Conference on Programming Languages Design and Implementation (PLDI).
+   > Here we generalize the hash-trie data-structure implementation of the JVM to efficient multi-maps for fast indexed many-to-many relations, as used in relational analysis of source code with Rascal.
+The data-structure optimizes for the general and statistically normal one-to-one case and degrades in memory and iteration efficiency gradually as more one-to-many tuples are added.
 * 🎓 Michael Steindorfer, Efficient Immutable Collections.
 (2017) Universiteit van Amsterdam.
    > This thesis describes the core data-structures and optimizations required for Rascal's implementation
    > of relational calculus: relations, sets and maps.
 The trie map is the core vehicle, and the contributions